top of page

 The training videos and course descriptions are best viewed on a laptop with at least an 11" screen.
 They are not compatible with some mobile devices.

-Complete the evaluation form here
+Complete the evaluation form here once you have watched the training.

-To read complete training descriptions, click on the text under the training title
+To read complete training descriptions, click on the text under the training title.

 Satanic Sexuality:Understanding Satanism as a Diversity Issue for Sex Therapists